Vincysuper07/musiqDiscord2/README.md

 # Musiq for Modmail

-Music for Modmail lets you listen to music directly on your Modmail instance.
+Musiq for Modmail lets you listen to music directly on your Modmail instance.

 ## Installation